24-25 June, 2019

 Instructors: Francis Gacenga, Adam Sparks, Richard Young

-Helpers: Rachel King, Anita Frederiks, Michael Lane, Mathieu Clerte, Ron Ward, Jake Clark, Dag Evensberget
+Helpers: Anita Frederiks, Michael Lane, Mathieu Clerte, Dag Evensberget, Paul Melloy

 Software Carpentry aims to help researchers get their work done in less time and with less pain by teaching them basic research computing skills.
 This hands-on workshop will cover basic concepts and tools, including program design, version control, data management, and task automation.
 Participants will be encouraged to help one another and to apply what they have learned to their own research problems.